dward2/BME547/Lectures/intro_to_git.md

 Copy the SSH URL that is shown that looks like `git@github.com:user_name/repo_name.git`.

 On your local computer, open Git Bash.
-Navigate to your `repos` folder, or any other folder in which you want to create a subfolder containing this repository.
+Navigate to your `repos` directory, or any other directory in which you want to create a subdirectory containing this repository.
 Then, use the following command:  `git clone <SSH_URL>`, substituting `<SSH_URL>` with the SSH URL copied from GitHub.
-This command will now make a new subfolder with the repository name from GitHub.
+This command will now make a new subdirectory with the repository name from GitHub.

 As an example, let's say I have a GitHub repository called `updated_ssh`.
 I could clone repository to my computer as follows: